cjamiev/music-maker/README.md

   - Cursive Font -> font-family: 'Brush Script MT', cursive;
 - Custom SVG placer
 	- Cycle through any existing svg component
-	- Be able to manually place it anywhere in the sheet music
+	- Be able to drag or use controller to place it anywhere in the sheet music
 - Form for creating json data
 - Outline (clickable) for each cell of the grid
 - Transpose scales